By: Sharon Aron Baron

 Affordable prices make Tamarac an attractive city for home buyers.
 While low prices are important, our city needs to sell buyers on the beauty of our city, not that it’s the cheapest place to live.

-Coral Springs is a very desirable place to live, not only are there a wide range of pricing options, but buyers want to live in a community that looks desirable.
+Coral Springs is a very desirable place to live as well, not only are there a wide range of pricing options, but buyers want to live in a community that looks attractive.

 Coral Springs already has a Neighborhood and Environmental Committee which addresses issues and promote projects that will favorably impact development, preservation and environmental enhancement in the city.